FAO Index: Global Food Prices Rose in September 2024

 • A Bigger

-Global food prices in September 2024 were recorded to have risen.
-This is evident from the global food index value which moved up 3.68 points to the 124.4 level.
-The previous month, the global food index according to Food and Agriculture Organization (FAO) data stood at 120.72 points.
+Global food prices recorded an increase in September 2024.
+This is reflected in the global food price index rising by 3.68 points to a level of 124.4.
+In the previous month, the global food price index according to Food and Agriculture Organization (FAO) data stood at 120.72 points.

-This was followed by cereal prices, which increased by 3.01%.
-For cereal prices in January, February, March, April, May, June, July, August, and September, the FAO reported that this year's conditions are better as prices were recorded to have decreased, with the lowest price drop previously occurring in March.
+This was followed by cereal prices with an increase of 3.01%.
+Price decreases occurred in January, February, March, April, May, June, July, August, and September, with the lowest price drop previously recorded in March.

 "Disclosure: This is an AI-generated translation of the original article.
 We strive for accuracy, but please note that automated translations may contain errors or slight inconsistencies."